Tōru Takemitsu: Later works: the sea of tonality

 In a Tokyo lecture given in 1984, Takemitsu identified a melodic motive in his Far Calls.
 Coming Far! (for violin and orchestra, 1980) that would recur throughout his later works:

 I wanted to plan a tonal "sea".
 Here the "sea" is E-flat [Es in German nomenclature]-E-A, a three-note ascending motive consisting of a half step and perfect fourth. [...
 In Far Calls] this is extended upward from A with two major thirds and one minor third ...
 Using these patterns I set the "sea of tonality" from which many pantonal chords flow.

 Takemitsu's words here highlight his changing stylistic trends from the late 1970s into the 1980s, which have been described as "an increased use of diatonic material [... with] references to tertian harmony and jazz voicing", which do not, however, project a sense of "large-scale tonality".
 Many of the works from this period have titles that include a reference to water: Toward the Sea (1981), Rain Tree and Rain Coming (1982), riverrun and I Hear the Water Dreaming (1987).
 Takemitsu wrote in his notes for the score of Rain Coming that "... the complete collection [is] entitled "Waterscape" ... it was the composer's intention to create a series of works, which like their subject, pass through various metamorphoses, culminating in a sea of tonality."
-Throughout these works, the S-E-A motive (discussed further below) features prominently, and points to an increased emphasis on the melodic element in Takemitsu's music that began during this later period.

 His 1981 work for orchestra named Dreamtime was inspired by a visit to Groote Eylandt, off the coast of the Northern Territory of Australia, to witness a large gathering of Australian indigenous dancers, singers and story tellers.
 He was there at the invitation of the choreographer Jiří Kylián.